JonathanStaib/reading-notes-401/class-02.md

 - I would like to comfortably be able to test an express server after today.
 - be able to properly incorporate middleware into my project.

+## Lecture Notes

+- Signature is what determines the input, outputs.
+The number of things going in and their type of return value.
+-